Ujj1225/MindSnap-ProseMaster-daytona/README.md

-# Sample React/Node
+# Sample Javascript using React/Node using MVC Architecture

+## MindSnap-Prosemaster

 Transform long texts into quick brilliance.
 Get summaries, essential keywords, and fun mnemonics in a snap!
 Learning made simple and engaging.
+For this, I have used Gemini Api key.
+I fetch the queries via a simple react interface.
+These queries are passed through the controllers to the api.
+Finally, the response is parsed and shown in the screen.
+This simple project is used as a reference to show the power of daytona.

 ## 🚀 Getting Started
+The hassle free way to get started is by installing and running the code in daytona container.
+For this you need to follow the steps below.

+### Before getting to it, let me answer Why use Daytona?
+- Well for starters, a single command called daytona create can start a configured development environment
+- Integrates IDE like VS code locally and ready to use
+- Now, the most important poinst if it works on my machine, daytona ensures that it will work on yours!

 ### Open Using Daytona